JTafej/Programming-Lessons/Games/1_11 Characters in your own game.md

 -The game loop updates the positions of existing enemies, creates new enemies randomly, and checks for collisions with the player.
 -If an enemy reaches the bottom of the screen, it is removed from the list, and a new enemy is created.
 -If the player collides with any enemy, a simple "Game Over!" message is printed, and the game exits.
 You may want to implement a more sophisticated game over mechanism.
+-The game also now includes a timer and a score based on the time the user survives.

 ```
 import pygame